 1 night in hotel, 8 nights voyage on MS Fram (accommodation as specified or similar)

-Titan’s VIP door-to-door travel service collects you from home for your journey to London Gatwick Airport for a direct, scheduled Norwegian flight to Oslo and onwards Scandinavian Airlines flight to Longyearbyen.
+Titan’s VIP door-to-door travel service collects you from home for your flights to Longyearbyen.
 On arrival, you will be met and transferred to the Radisson Blu Polar Hotel (4T).

 This morning, join an enlightening tour of unique Longyearbyen and the surrounding area.
 The mighty Arctic wilderness dominates life here, but the town maintains a lively cultural life in spite of its remote position.
 Longyearbyen is often called an antidote to modern-day life and serves as a prime destination for adventure travellers.
 Enjoy the singular atmosphere of this colourful frontier outpost before embarking MS Fram (4T) in the afternoon, with time to settle in before dinner tonight.

 Days 3-5 - North West Spitsbergen National Park

 The northwest corner of Spitsbergen National Park is scattered with islands, fjords and beaches; an excellent area for exploring Svalbard’s history and home to rare wildlife including elusive polar bears.
 The ocean here can be full of drifting ice especially in the early season and the frozen landscape changes constantly.
 Due to strong winds and currents, the captain monitors conditions closely before deciding where to land or sail.
 This is why all itineraries are flexible; working with the elements, not against them, and safety is the first priority.
 Possible landing sites are as follows: